 Describe the overall implementation of the strategies/activities and the overall effectiveness of the strategies/activities to achieve the articulated goal.
-Strategy 1:

-The Counseling and Mental Health team provides support on Behavior Support Plans, provide Professional Development for CSA's, noon duty staff, Administration, and teachers, participates in Students Support meetings that strengthen our SAP process including Tier 1, Tier 2, Tier 3 process, and where the teams discusses student behavior, attendance, students who have been referred to CARE, discussed SST's, IEP's and next steps.
-The team also plans activities such as monthly PBIS assemblies to recognize and reward positive behavior traits with incentives, provide classroom presentations to all grade levels, facilitate restorative circles and PLUS Forums.
-The counseling team also provided Services such as post-suspension conferences, PBIS- Restorative circles, behavior expectations assemblies.

-Counselors and attendance team made phone calls and in person check in's as well as home visits.
+Strategy 1: The Counseling and Mental Health team provides support on Behavior Support Plans and provide Professional Development for CSA's, noon duty staff, and teachers.
+Administration, counselors, the mental health clinician, the school psychologist, special education teachers, and the CWA liaison participate in Student Support meetings that strengthen our SAP process, including the Tier 1, Tier 2, and Tier 3 processes.
+The teams discuss student behavior, attendance, students who have been referred to CARE, SSTs, IEPs, and the next steps.
+The team also plans monthly PBIS assemblies to recognize and reward positive behavior traits with incentives, provide classroom presentations to all grade levels, and facilitate restorative circles and PLUS Forums.
+The counseling team also provided post-suspension conferences, PBIS- Restorative circles, and behavior expectations assemblies.
+Strategy 2: Counselors and the attendance team made phone calls, in-person check-ins, and home visits.